Cluster algebras and snake modules: Abstract

 \section{Abstract}

-Snake modules are a family of modules of quantum affine algebras which were introduced by Mukhin and Young.
-The aim of this paper is to prove that the Hernandez--Leclerc conjecture is true for snake modules of types $A_{n}$ and $B_{n}$.
+Snake modules introduced by Mukhin and Young form a family of modules of quantum affine algebras.
+The aim of this paper is to prove that the Hernandez-Leclerc conjecture about monoidal categorifications of cluster algebras is true for prime snake modules of types $A_{n}$ and $B_{n}$.
 We prove that prime snake modules are real.
-We introduce $S$-systems consisting of equations satisfied by the $q$-characters of prime snake modules in types $A_{n}$ and $B_{n}$.
-Moreover, we show that every equation in the $S$-system of type $A_n$ (respectively, $B_n$) corresponds to a mutation in some cluster algebra $\mathscr{A}$ (respectively, $\mathscr{A}'$) and every prime snake module of type $A_n$ (respectively, $B_n$) corresponds to some cluster variable in $\mathscr{A}$ (respectively, $\mathscr{A}'$).
-In particular, this proves that the Hernandez--Leclerc conjecture is true for all snake modules of types $A_{n}$ and $B_{n}$.
+We introduce $S$-systems consisting of equations satisfied by the $q$-characters of prime snake modules of types $A_{n}$ and $B_{n}$.
+Moreover, we show that every equation in the $S$-system of type $A_n$ (respectively, $B_n$) corresponds to a mutation in the cluster algebra $\mathscr{A}$ (respectively, $\mathscr{A}'$) constructed by Hernandez and Leclerc and every prime snake module of type $A_n$ (respectively, $B_n$) corresponds to some cluster variable in $\mathscr{A}$ (respectively, $\mathscr{A}'$).
+In particular, this proves that the Hernandez-Leclerc conjecture is true for all prime snake modules of types $A_{n}$ and $B_{n}$.